 This course introduces students to the study of narrative through crime stories, and it will offer an overview of English-language crime and detective fiction over the course of the nineteenth and twentieth centuries.
-Reading materials will include early detective stories by Edgar Allan Poe, Sir Arthur Conan Doyle’s A Study in Scarlet, Agatha Christie’s Murder on the Orient Express, and BBC’s television show, Sherlock, among other materials.
+Reading materials will include early detective stories by Edgar Allan Poe, Sir Arthur Conan Doyle’s Sherlock Holmes stories, Agatha Christie’s Murder on the Orient Express, and BBC’s television show, Sherlock, among other materials.

 This course will also provide students with an advanced introduction to the writing of literary criticism and argumentative essays.
 Many critics have discussed the self-reflexive quality of crime fiction and the detective’s resemblance to the reader of texts, and we will use this reflexivity as a means to think about our own writing.

 Murder on the Orient Express, Agatha Christie (William Morrow Paperbacks, ISBN 9780062073495)

 All other readings will be available on Moodle and/or in handouts.

 This course will offer an overview of English-language crime fiction over the course of the nineteenth and twentieth centuries as well as an introduction to narrative theory through the self-reflexive quality of crime fiction.
 It will also provide an advanced introduction to literary analysis and argumentation to prepare students for more advanced course offerings in English Studies.

 This course was originally scheduled to take place in-person on Fridays from 2:30-5:20 p.m..
 To accommodate online learning and allow for more flexibility this semester, the course will instead follow this structure: